-My fiance and I are hoping to purchase a house in Grange Park and have instructed a Grange Park conveyancing practice.
-Within the last couple of days our lawyer has sent a preliminary report and documents to look through with a view to exchanging next week.
-National Westminster Bank have this evening contacted us to advise us that they have now hit a problem as our Grange Park solicitor is not on their approved list of lawyers.
-What do we do from here?
+My husband and I are looking to purchase a property in Grange Park and have instructed a Grange Park conveyancing firm.
+Within the past 48 hours our property lawyer has forwarded the sale agreement to be signed with a detailed report in anticipation of exchanging contracts shortly.
+National Westminster Bank have this morning contacted us to inform me that there is now an issue as our Grange Park lawyer is not on their approved list of lawyers.
+Is this a problem?

-When purchasing a property with mortgage finance it is usual for the purchasers' lawyers to also represent the mortgage company.
+Where you are buying a property needing a mortgage it is normal for the purchasers' solicitors to also act for the mortgage company.
 In order to act for a bank or building society a law firm has to be on that lender's conveyancing panel.
-An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Quality Scheme.
-Your solicitor should contact your bank and see if they can apply for membership of their conveyancing panel, but if that is not viable they will instruct their own solicitors to act.
-You are not legally obliged to appoint a law firm on the lender’s conveyancing panel and you may continue to use your own Grange Park solicitors, in which case your legal fees may increase, and it will likely delay the transaction as you have another set of people involved.
+An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Accreditation Scheme.
+Your solicitor should contact your bank and see if they can apply for membership of their conveyancing panel, but if that is not viable they will instruct their own lawyers to represent them.
+You don't have to instruct a firm on the bank's conveyancing panel and you may continue to use your own Grange Park solicitors, in which case your legal fees may increase, and it will likely delay the transaction as you are adding another lawyer into the mix.